 I am a Ph.D. student of Linguistics at the University of Arizona.
 My general research interests include cognitive science, speech production and processing, psycholinguistics, corpus linguistics, morphosyntax, and indigenous languages and grammars.
 I also love to cook, and occasionally brew my own beer and cider.

 I work with conversational speech corpora to examine the effects of lexical-phonological neighbors on the realization of phonetic cues.
 My dissertation work is extending this research into new phonetic cues and new languages.

-I am also working with Dr. Maryia Fedzechkina on implementing web-based versions of artificial language learning experiments testing the effects of learning biases on language learning using the experiment builder and implementation platform FindingFive.
+I am also working with Dr. Maryia Fedzechkina on implementing web-based versions of artificial language learning experiments, testing potential biases on language learning using the experiment builder and implementation platform FindingFive.

 For more about my research, visit my research page.